Building this easy DIY porch swing bench is a perfect weekend DIY project.

 Decorating a Porch Swing

-Let's finish off the porch swing with some decorations such as a rug, toss pillows, artwork and greenery.
+Finish off the porch swing with some exterior decor such as a rug, toss pillows, artwork and greenery.
 To define this space I used an outdoor rug that helps to add warmth and texture.

 Leave a Reply